cilia-ford/ROS1-DEV/README.md

 - EP17 colcon hooks location updated in jazzy, ( why not maintain two branch )
 - EP18 workspace ownership needs to be updated
 - EP20 RSS FEED OF github action builds of ros and other projects
-- EP21 tasks not opening inside devcontainer using keybindings ctrl + ;
 - EP22 add templating from rtworking group into tasks
 - EP23 why not mounting everything inside of /tmp/workspace so that one can easily save the contaienr for tools and softwares and the source code remains clean outside of container.